-Written requests to lodge a late application will only be accepted within three days after the grant opportunity has closed.
+Written requests to lodge a late application will only be accepted within 3 days after the grant opportunity has closed.

-The delegate or their appointed representative8 will determine whether a late application is accepted.
+The Delegate or their appointed representative will determine whether a late application will be accepted.
 The decision of the delegate will be final and not be subject to a review or appeals process.